BA A350 at Austin, ready for flight to London

 Check-In & Lounge

-I arrived at the airport 2 hours ahead of departure time and check-in zone was almost empty..
+I arrived at the airport around two hours prior to departure and found the check-in area almost completely empty.

 British Airways Check In Austin